-The Energy Plan: Roadmap to Zero Carbon is an ambitious vision that will help Swarthmore College eliminate 98 percent of on-site and purchased-electricity greenhouse gas emissions and reach its goal of carbon neutrality by 2035.
+The Roadmap to Zero Carbon is an ambitious vision that will help Swarthmore College eliminate 98 percent of greenhouse gas emissions from on-site fossil fuel combustion and purchased electricity, in order to reach our goal of carbon neutrality by 2035.

 - Is Swarthmore College carbon neutral?

 In 2010, the College committed to achieving carbon neutrality no later than 2035.
 Significant steps have been taken since then to improve overall campus energy efficiency.
 The Energy Plan is Swarthmore’s plan to take this commitment to carbon neutrality to the next level.

 - What will the Energy Plan do?

 The energy plan will eliminate most on-campus fossil fuel combustion by transitioning to electrified, reliable, and decarbonized renewable energy for the Swarthmore College campus.
 These changes will result in less than 50,000 metric tons of carbon dioxide equivalents (MTCDE) released into the atmosphere from the College over the next 30 years versus the 350,000 MTCDE released if the College does nothing.